TRIPURA RAHASYA

 evanescent dream?
 Then the sage’s son answered:

 59. Listen to what I say.
-Your opinion that the illustration
+Your opinion that the

 is not to the point is a double delusion, like a dream